cmswriter/name-gen/README.md

 * redguard_male.txt: 1,021 male Redguard first names.
 * redguard_family.txt: 168 Redguard family surnames.

-**Note:** The Altmer, Argonian, Breton, Dunmer, Imperial, Khajiit, Nord, Redguard races and names belong to The Elder Scrolls games and their creators, and no claim is made by the author of this software of ownership of these names.
+**Note:** The Altmer, Argonian, Bosmer, Breton, Dunmer, Imperial, Khajiit, Nord, Orc and Redguard races and names belong to The Elder Scrolls games and their creators, and no claim is made by the author of this software of ownership of these names.
 The creator of this software included these names as an homage, not as a claim of any kind.